GMO-kanbayashi/superset-demo/README.md

 ### Step2

-After starting containers, create user of Superset who you want to login.
+After starting containers,  create a user of Superset who you want to login by using following docker command.

 ```
 docker exec -it superset \